NicolasRochaPacheco/kiwibot_project/docs/homework.md

 6. [Control] What is the function of the FeedForward controller?

-* *Answer*:
+* *Answer*: a FeedForward controller provides a complementary relationship between reactive and predictive controllers.
+The reactive controller (FeedBack), such as a PID, generates control signals based on the errors from the system, while the predictive (FeedForward) generates them expecting the system to behave in a particular manner.

 7. [ROS2] What is the purpose of `CascadeLifecycleNode` type nodes?

 * *Answer*:  ROS2 introduces the idea of [Lifecycle Node](https://design.ros2.org/articles/node_lifecycle.html) which creates "states" within the nodes.
 However, this raw approach requires a node to manage the states of the other nodes.
 A CascadeLifecycleNode allows to create dependencies between nodes.
 These dependencies force transitioning states in every node (hence its name "cascade") if a node transitions to a given state.
+This approach makes easier to handle state transitions among different nodes.

 8. [Robotics] Why is a global and a local `Odometry` calculated?